Casper

 ---|---|---|---|

-The only two mattresses that did not perform better than average include the Brooklyn Bedding Sedona and the Casper Snow Hybrid.
+The only two mattresses that did not perform better than average include the Brooklyn Bedding Sedona and the Casper Snow Hybrid, which was significantly slower.

 The level of responsiveness for each mattress is documented in the videos below.